jonhare/WAIS-ML101/sklearn-tutorial/tutorial.md

 ## Building a Basic "Bag of Words" Feature Extractor

 In order to perform machine learning on text documents, we first need to turn the text content into numerical featurevectors.

-### Bags of words

 The most intuitive way to do so is the "bags of words" representation:

 1. Assign a fixed integer id to each word occurring in any document of the training set (for instance by building a dictionary from words to integer indices).
 2. For each document `#i`, count the number of occurrences of each word `w` and store it in `X[i, j]` as the value of feature `#j` where `j` is the index of word `w` in the dictionary